mahmoodsheikh36/mahmoodsheikh36.github.io/content/post/20221128112133-algorithms_homework_3.md

 <div class="subquestion">

-find the time complexity of the algorithm using  <br/>
+find the time complexity of the algorithm using , find the number of nodes in each level and the number of levels <br/>

 </div>